ms-Noone/cybersecurity/Walkthrough/Cyber-Security-101/Cryptography/Cryptography_Basic.md

   - Integrity : use hashes / checksum to verify files or logs haven't been tampered
   - Authenticity : Digital signature & certificates validates the identity of the sender or source

-## Task 3: Plaintext to Ciphertext
+## 📝Task 3: Plaintext to Ciphertext

 **Concept Learned:**
   - Cipher : Algorithm to convert plaintext into a ciphertext or vice versa